SEO My Website Guru SEO Blog

 Leveraging Structured Data and Schema

-Structured data lets search engines read your local content easily.
-It connects services, locations, hours, and reviews in a way machines understand.
+Structured data and schema markup help search engines read local content without guesswork.
+It connects services, locations, hours, and reviews in a clear format.
+In 2026, this matters for AI summaries, maps, and voice results.

 • LocalBusiness schema with accurate NAP details